DermotR/dsr-dev-process/docs/dsr-process-detailed.md

 - **LLM Interaction**:
   - Claude (web interface or API) - Primary model for requirements gathering and brainstorming
+  - Claude Vision or similar image-capable LLMs - For ingesting wireframes and sketches
+  - Claude Code or similar - Primary tool for implementation and code generation
   - Another LLM model (for cross-validation)
-  - Claude Code - For implementation patterns and architecture guidance

 ### Web Development Catalog

-A simple React + Tailwind CSS project is recommended to help catalog design iterations and UI prototypes, organized by functional module:
+A simple React + Tailwind CSS project is recommended to help catalog design iterations, UI prototypes, and LLM-generated code snippets, organized by functional module:

-- **Purpose**: Create a living documentation of UI components, mockups, and design iterations
+- **Purpose**: Create a living documentation and testing ground for designs and code
 - **Benefits**:
-  - Centralizes all design artifacts in one browsable interface
+  - Centralizes all design artifacts and code snippets in one browsable interface
+  - Allows iteration on designs using both code and images in context
+  - Provides a functional testing environment for LLM-generated React components
-  - Allows team members to see the evolution of designs
+  - Allows team members to see the evolution of designs and code
   - Provides a reference library of components for reuse
   - Makes it easy to showcase alternatives and get feedback
-  - Supplements written documentation with visual examples
+  - Supplements written documentation with visual examples and working code
   - Maintains organization while allowing flexible development

 - **Module-Based Organization**: